Fire Restriction Stages Explained

 What is Prohibited:

-No building, maintaining, attending, or using a fire, campfire, or stove fire EXCEPT in Forest Service developed camp or picnic ground (those which are managed by a concessionaire -- this does not include dispersed camping throughout the forest).
+- No building, maintaining, attending, or using a fire, campfire, or stove fire except in Forest Service developed recreation sites (not including rental cabins or dispersed camping areas).

 What is Allowed: